 Now let’s have another example using compound clauses.

 ‘This is a zoo which is home to many animals.
 The zoo has a boating facility that makes it a major tourist destination even on weekends.’

 Is it interesting to read?
 Yes, of course, it is.
 When it comes to sentence formation, variation is the key.
 Try to use compound and complex sentences, use the right punctuations, and play with the clause structure.
 All these things make your text interesting and engage the reader.

 When you are writing down an exam, try to stick with only formal words and tone.
 There is no place for casual vocabulary.
-Use academic words and keep jargons aside.
+Use academic words and keep jargons and slangs aside.